-Parents/carers requests to apply for a Reception place at a NNC community or voluntary controlled school for the September following their child's 5th birthday should be made in writing to admissions.NCC@northnorthants.gov.uk.
-In their request, parents/carers should identify which school they would like to make their request for and provide some information about their child to explain why they think that their child should be educated out of their normal age group and start school in Reception rather than year 1.
+In their request, parents/carers should identify which school(s) they would like to make their request for.

+Parents/carers should provide some information about their child to explain why they think that their child should be educated out of their normal age group and start school in Reception rather than year 1.
 It is important for parents/carers to provide any additional evidence to support their request if they have any as this information will help the admission authority to make their decision on the appropriate year group for the child, e.g., parents/carers may be able to provide a report from the child's Early Years setting or evidence from a health or social care professional.

-The request will then be considered by the admissions authority of the school (NNC) who have to decide on the appropriate year group for the child.
-The decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
+The request will then be considered by the admissions authority of the school (NNC) who must decide which will be the appropriate year group for the child when the child starts school.
+The decision will be made based on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of:

-- the parent's/carer's views; - information about the child's academic, social and emotional development; - where relevant, the child's medical history and the views of a medical professional; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the head teacher's views.
+- the parent's/carer's views; - information about the child's academic, social and emotional development;

+- where relevant, the child's medical history and the views of a medical professional; - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the head teacher's views.